 For each pairwise comparison with the ‘no additional treatment’ arm, the primary objective is to provide reliable estimates of the effect of study treatments on all-cause mortality at 28 days after first randomisation (with subsidiary analyses of cause of death and of death at various timepoints following discharge).

-The secondary objectives are to assess the effects of study treatments on duration of hospital stay; the need for (and duration of) ventilation; and, among patients not on ventilation at baseline, the composite endpoint of death or need for mechanical ventilation or ECMO.
+The secondary objectives are to assess the effects of study treatments on duration of hospital stay; and, among patients not on mechanical ventilation at baseline, the composite endpoint of death or need for mechanical ventilation or ECMO.

-Other objectives include the assessment of the effects of study treatments on the need for renal replacement therapy and new major cardiac arrhythmias.
+Other objectives include the assessment of the effects of study treatments on the need for any ventilation (and duration), renal replacement therapy and new major cardiac arrhythmias.

 Study outcomes will be assessed based on data recorded up to 28 days and up to 6 months after the main randomisation.